 Our partnership

-At CPBT, a diverse consortium of academic scientists, lecturers and researchers from universities of applied sciences, industry partners, regulatory agencies, patient organizations, government bodies, and NGOs will collaborate to pave the way for more accurate and cost-effective medicines, minimizing the need for animal testing.
+At Ombion, a diverse consortium of academic scientists, lecturers and researchers from universities of applied sciences, industry partners, regulatory agencies, patient organizations, government bodies, and NGOs will collaborate to pave the way for more accurate and cost-effective medicines, minimizing the need for animal testing.

 Core partners:

-CPBT partners (in alphabetical order):
+Ombion partners (in alphabetical order):

-3BrainAG, Allegro, ALS patiëntenvereniging, Amsterdam University Medical Center (AUMC) , Amylyx, Aquilo, ArthroSave, Aryzon, AstraZeneca, Azar innovations, Chondropeptix, CHRN on-chip biotechnologies B.V, Citeq, Danone Nutricia Research, Eindhoven University of Technology (TU/e), Elevate Academy, Erasmus MC, ETB-bislife, EU JRC (EU Joint Research Centre, JRC), EU Reference Laboratory for alternatives to animal testing (JRC-ECVAM) , FAIR Therapeutics, GeneQuine, Genmab, hDMT, hiPSC hotel LUMC, HIT CF Europe, Hubrecht Instituut & KNAW, Humane Society International (HIS), InnoCore Pharmaceuticals, intoSURGERY, Johns Hopkins Center for Alternatives to Animal Testing (CAAT), Johns Hopkins University, Leiden University Medical Center (LUMC) , Liposphere, Longfonds, Maastricht Universiteit (MU), Medicines Evaluation Board (CBG), Mimetas, Ministry of Agriculture, Fisheries, Food Security and Nature (LVVN, formerly LNV), NCFS, NeoVentures Biotechnology Europe, Netherlands Enterprise Agency (RVO), Netri, NLC, Nordic Bioscience, Optics11, Orthros Medical, Prinses Máxima Centrum, QurAlis, Radboudumc, Radboud University (RU), Recode Therapeutics, ReumaNederland, Roche, Sanofi, Stichting ALS Nederland, Stichting Lygature, Stichting Proefdiervrij, Synapticure, Tecan, TNO, ToxGenSolutions, Treeway, Unilever, University Medical Center Groningen (UMCG), University of Groningen (RUG), VectorY, Wageningen University & Research (WUR), ZEISS & Arivis, ZonMw.
+3BrainAG, Allegro, ALS patiëntenvereniging, Amsterdam University Medical Center (AUMC), Aquilo, ArthroSave, Aryzon, AstraZeneca, Azar innovations, Chondropeptix, CHRN on-chip biotechnologies B.V, Citeq, Danone Nutricia Research, Eindhoven University of Technology (TU/e), Elevate Academy, Erasmus MC, ETB-bislife, EU JRC (EU Joint Research Centre, JRC), EU Reference Laboratory for alternatives to animal testing (JRC-ECVAM), FAIR Therapeutics, Genmab, GQ Bio Therapeutics, hDMT, hiPSC hotel LUMC, HIT CF Europe, HU University of Applied Sciences Utrecht, Humane Society International (HSI), InnoCore Pharmaceuticals, intoSURGERY, Johns Hopkins Center for Alternatives to Animal Testing (CAAT), Johns Hopkins University, Leiden University Medical Center (LUMC), Liposphere, Longfonds, Maastricht Universiteit (MU), Medicines Evaluation Board (CBG), Mimetas, National Institute for Public Health and the Environment (RIVM), NCFS, NeoVentures Biotechnology Europe, Netri, NLC, Nordic Bioscience, Optics11 Life, Orthros Medical, QurAlis, Radboud University (RU), Radboudumc, Recode Therapeutics, ReumaNederland, Roche, Sanofi, Stichting ALS Nederland, Stichting Proefdiervrij, Synapticure, Tecan, TNO, Treeway, UMC Utrecht, Unilever, University Medical Center Groningen (UMCG), University of Groningen (RUG), Utrecht University, VectorY, Wageningen University & Research (WUR), ZEISS & Arivis, ZonMw

 Contact us: